• Skip to primary navigation

 How Long Can I Store It For?

-If stored correctly in a clean sealed glass container and kept in a cool dark place for approximately three weeks.
+If stored correctly in a clean sealed glass container and kept in a cool dark place it will keep for approximately three weeks.

 Try It As An Alternative Dressing On